kingsdigitallab/kdl/frontend/src/blog/ireal-rag.md

 1. **Respectful data management**: Ensure that AI processing respects the cultural significance of the data.
 2. **Human interpretation**: Acknowledge the importance of human interpretation alongside AI-generated insights.
 3. **Community involvement**: When dealing with cultural heritage, involve relevant communities in the project decision-making and development, as well as interpretation of results.
-4. **Ethical approval**: Seek appropriate ethical approvals, from relevant communities and appropriate institutional ethics boards, before processing sensitive data.
+4. **Ethical approval**: Seek appropriate ethical approvals, from relevant communities and required institutional ethics boards, before processing sensitive data.
 5. **Transparency about limitations**: Clearly communicate the system's potential for errors or biases.
 6. **Encouraging critical thinking**: Design the system to prompt users to reflect on the implications of AI in this context.